 Service Learning with the NYC Compost Project –school groups pitch in at community compost sites and do chopping, mixing, sifting, and other maintenance tasks to learn how to set up and manage an outdoor compost system.

 Public Schools.
 Public schools managed by NYC Department of Education are enrolled in pre-determined cohorts.
 DSNY selects which public school buildings to add to the NYC Organics Collection program, based on truck routes.
 Currently about 40 percent of all NYC public schools are enrolled in the program.
-See schools with NYC Organics Collection.

 Schools located in leaf collection districts receive separate collection of leaves on specific dates in November and December.
 Follow residential setout instructions: place leaves at the curb in open, unlined containers or paper lawn & leaf bags the day before your scheduled collection day.